mikekinsman/aks-ctf/README.md

 This workshop was inspired by https://github.com/securekubernetes/securekubernetes/ and the content created by [those authors](https://github.com/securekubernetes/securekubernetes/?tab=readme-ov-file#about-the-authors).

+This workshop was presented at Build 2025 in session [LAB347 - Ethical Hacking with AKS: Hands-On Attack and Defense Strategies](https://build.microsoft.com/en-US/sessions/lab346).

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a